Konubinix' opinionated web of thoughts

 Prose is the primary artifact

 A literate program is first and foremost a piece of writing.
 The prose carries the full reasoning — problem, solution, and motivation.
-Code blocks are inline translations of specific sentences in the prose; they render the technical form of what the prose already stated.
+Code blocks are inline translations of the prose’s solution; they render the technical form of what the prose already stated.

 Sanity check: mentally remove all code blocks.
 The remaining text must form a coherent and complete narrative.
-If a gap appears, either a paragraph is missing, or an existing paragraph was only paraphrasing a block rather than advancing the reasoning — and needs to be rewritten accordingly.
-This is the weaving: code and prose are interleaved, not inserted side-by-side.
+If a gap appears, either a paragraph is missing, or an existing paragraph was only paraphrasing a block rather than advancing the reasoning.
+In either case, rewrite the section accordingly.
+This is what makes the document literate: code and prose are interleaved, not inserted side-by-side.
 Tests give a binary signal, but prose coherence doesn’t — a neutral agent reading the prose-only version and assessing whether the narrative fulfills the stated need provides a stronger signal than code-level tests alone.

 The reader should glide through the prose uninterrupted, glancing at a code block whenever they want to see how a sentence is concretely coded.
 Everything else — detours, meta-commentary, secondary justifications — is noise and must be removed.
 If something is valuable but breaks the flow — a technical derivation, a self-contained construction whose result the narrative will consume — move it to an annex and link to it from the main narrative at the moment its result is used.

 Put a lot of links.
-If the reader wants to follow a concept referred to and described somewhere else, per must be able to simply click and go there.
+Link out to external sites for external definitions and references, and link internally within the note for easy navigation between its sections.
+If the reader wants to follow a concept referred to and described elsewhere, per must be able to simply click and go there.
+But make sure not adding links from exported content to non exported content.

 A block that cannot be taken in at a glance breaks the flow just as surely as a detour.
 Around 30 lines is a reasonable ceiling; past that, the reader loses the thread between the sentence that motivated the block and the code that is supposed to translate it.
 The fix is almost always to split the block along the seams the prose already has — each responsibility that was introduced as a distinct idea becomes its own block, with a sentence of motivation just before.
 The noweb composition reassembles the pieces at tangle time.
 A block that resists splitting signals that the prose itself has collapsed several ideas into one — expand the prose first, and the block will split naturally.

-Not every short conversational line is noise, though.
+Not every short conversational line is noise — many are encouraged.
 A single sentence like “let’s see what this gives” just before a block that produces something visible — an image, an exported model, a plot — synchronizes the prose with the reader’s impatience to leave abstraction and see a concrete result.
 It does not interrupt the flow; it paces it.
 The test is whether the line names something the reader is already feeling: if it does, keep it.
 If it instead introduces new content, it is no longer a pacing line but a regular paragraph in disguise — expand it or cut it.

 Code blocks are not repeated in the export